Private key management

 A single key that is not stored on the same device as the wallet application.

-A wallet that is managed by multiple independent keys of which at least one is stored on a separated device from the wallet application.
+A wallet that is managed by multiple independent keys of which at least one is stored on a separate device from the wallet application.
+The keys can be owned by one person, or several people in a shared setup.

 A straightforward guide to safe manual backups.